Joe Louis vs. Max Schmeling: The fight

 The first fight between Louis and Schmeling took place on June 19, 1936, at the famous Yankee Stadium in Bronx, New York.
 The referee was the legendary Arthur Donovan, and the stadium's seats were sold out.
 The bout was scheduled for fifteen rounds.
 70 million people listened on their radios.
+Schmeling was a 10-1 underdog.

 Schmeling's study of Louis' style led him to openly say, in days before the fight, that he had found the key to victory; fans thought that he was just trying to raise interest in the fight.
 Nevertheless, boxing fans still wanted to see the rising star against the famed former world champion.

 Schmeling spent the first three rounds using his jab while sneaking his right cross behind his jab.
 Louis was stunned by his rival's style.
 In the fourth round, a snapping right landed on Louis' chin, and Louis was sent to the canvas for the first time in his twenty-eight professional fights.
 As the fight progressed, stunned fans and critics alike watched Schmeling continue to use this style effectively, and Louis had no idea how to solve the puzzle.

 As rounds went by, Louis suffered various injuries, including one to the eye.
 Louis remained busy, trying to land a punch that would give him a knockout victory, but, with eyesight trouble and Schmeling's jab constantly in his face, this proved impossible.